 - Huon tree kangaroos species are native to high elevations of the Huon Peninsula.

-- The habitat range of Wondiwoi Tree-Kangaroo is Wondiwoi Peninsula of West Papua within montane forest.
+- The habitat range of Wondiwoi Tree-Kangaroo is the Wondiwoi Peninsula of West Papua within the montane forest.

 - Dingiso Tree Kangaroo species are spread in alpine forests in the Sudirman Range in Papua Province of Western New Guinea.